19 June 2023

 - Companies stand to gain a lot from reskilling.
 However, at the very least, they need to take interest in the subject to some extent, as to not lose the devs that are interested in changing their technology stack.

 - For a developer to really get into a new technology quickly, a bridge (e.g. participation in a production-like project or bootcamp) that allows them to get from theory into practice mode quickly and risk-free is important.
+This is the best way to remove skill gaps quickly.

 We hope that by now you see that reskilling is both worth it and easier than you might have thought!